 Rationale: Circuit Court awards granted to employees who suffer gender discrimination are not currently covered by the Insolvency Payments Scheme.
-Such awards are provided for in the Employment Equality Act 1998 and were previously covered by the IPS.
-They were not included in 2015 legislation.
+Such awards are provided for in the Employment Equality Act 1998 and were previously covered under the IPS.
+They were inadvertently omitted from scope following a 2015 legislative amendment.

 This means that, if their employer becomes insolvent, employees with this type of award have no means of claiming this award from the State.
-The General Scheme amends the Employment Equality Acts to reinstate this type of debt under the Insolvency Payments Scheme.
+The Bill amends the Employment Equality Acts to reinstate this type of debt under the Insolvency Payments Scheme.

 3.2.1(e) Apply the statutory salary ceiling, which is currently €600 per week, to all types of payments from the IPS.
 This will restore the longstanding administrative approach used, but which was found to be ultra vires in a Court of Appeal judgment.

-Description: The General Scheme provides that all types of payments made from the IPS (including employment rights awards) will be subject to a salary ceiling (currently €600 per week).
+Description: The Bill provides that all types of payments made from the IPS (including employment rights awards) will be subject to a salary ceiling (currently €600 per week).